The Waste of Parts Rulepop

 Mech Tracker

-- Distance: Add Enemies into the deck when the Mech reaches 10 units, and again at 20 units.
-Get to 35 units to reach Sanctuary and win the game.
+2. Distance: Increasingly powerful Enemies are added at Distance 10 and 20.
+Get to 35 to reach Sanctuary and win the game.

-- Hull: Indicates the integrity of the Mech.
+3. Hull: Overall integrity of the Mech.
 If it reaches 0, players lose the game.

-- Unfueled Engine: This Engine Room has not been Fueled.
+5. Unfueled Engine: This Engine Room has not been fueled.

 Mend